PaulZzu/tron-wallet/README.md

 ### Examples

-See `test/test.js` for detail usage
+See `test/test.js` for detail usage and you can see the details